mariadb-operator/mariadb-operator/docs/SQL_RESOURCES.md

 ## Initial `User`, `Grant` and `Database`

-If you only need one user to interact with a single logical database, you can make use of the `MariaDB` resource to configure it, instead of creating the `User`, `Grant` and `Database` resources separately:
+If you only need one user to interact with a single logical database, you can use of the `MariaDB` resource to configure it, instead of creating the `User`, `Grant` and `Database` resources separately:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1